 American Tenor, Michael St. Peter, is an emerging young artist based in New York City.
 He is recognized as a performer whose, “…attention to detail both emotionally and musically was profound”(Opera Wire).
 Raised in Chicago, Illinois, his career began at an early age with Chicago Opera Theatre and Lyric Opera of Chicago (2005-2006).
 Credits with Chicago Opera Theatre include A Midsummer Night’s Dream (Mustardseed) and L’incoronazione di Poppea (Amore).
 At Lyric Opera of Chicago, Michael performed in productions of Tosca, and Carmen as a member of the children’s chorus.

 Michael has received an Encouragement from The Gerda Lissner Foundation Lieder/Song Competition (2017), and had the honor of earning Second Prize at the 2018 McCammon Voice Competition.
-He’s been fortunate enough to take part in Masterclasses led by Elly Ameling, Harolyn Blackwell, Anthony Dean Griffey, Donata D’Annunzio Lombardi, and Martin Katz.
+He’s also been fortunate enough to take part in Masterclasses led by Elly Ameling, Harolyn Blackwell, Anthony Dean Griffey, Donata D’Annunzio Lombardi, and Martin Katz.
+In December, Michael will make his Carnegie Hall debut as the tenor soloist in Handel’s Messiah with The Cecilia Chorus of New York, under the baton of Maestro Mark Shapiro.